pynbody/tangos/README.md

 step.gather_property('Mstar', 'earlier(10).Mstar')  #returns both the stellar mass of all halos in the current step and the stellar mass of each halo's descendant 10 snapshots earlier.
 ```

-Again, please visit the [live calculatsions page](live_calculation.md) for more information and examples.
+Again, please visit the [live calculations page](live_calculation.md) for more information and examples.

 Profile properties
 -----------------------------------------